-HITECH kicked the healthcare industry into the digital age by incentivizing healthcare organizations to become more efficient.
-In its 2016 Report to Congress, the Office of the National Coordinator for Health Information technology reported “84 percent of academic studies examining health IT functionalities required under the Medicare and Medicaid EHR Incentive Programs had a positive or mixed positive effect on quality, safety, and efficiency of care”.
+The HITECH Act kicked the healthcare industry into the digital age by incentivizing healthcare organizations to become more efficient.
+In its 2016 Report to Congress, the Office of the National Coordinator for Health Information Technology reported “84 percent of academic studies examining health IT functionalities required under the Medicare and Medicaid EHR Incentive Programs had a positive or mixed positive effect on quality, safety, and efficiency of care”.

 Why is the HITECH Act Important to Business Associates?

 Why is the HITECH Act important to Business Associates is an easy question to answer when you consider the privacy provisions of Title XIII Subtitle D. Since the publication of the Final Omnibus Rule, Business Associates (and their subcontractors) have had to comply with the majority of the Security Rule, the Privacy Rule´s General Rules and Organization Requirements for Uses and Disclosures of PHI and the Breach Notification Rule.